Are you considering a new career in software development? JRS Coding School invites you to help turn creative thinking into productive coding.

 Coding School Faculty

 JRS Coding School instructors have more than 40 years of combined professional software and development experience, including 30 years of training software development talent.
-JRS Coding School is led by Tom Wilson, executive vice president and chief technology innovator.
+JRS Coding School is led by Tom Wilson, executive vice president and chief technology innovator for Tabula Rasa HealthCare, parent company of JRS.
 Wilson has extensive experience in building and leading teams in the development of large-scale and complex healthcare web applications.
 He is active within the Charleston software development community, is a member of the Charleston Digital Corridor, and heads the Charleston CoderDojo, which teaches code to children.
 Wilson chairs the Charleston JS Meetup Group and is an instructor and lead advisor at Charleston Code Camp.
 He believes coding is a valuable skill, whether one plans to use it professionally or to gain an understanding of the technical world.
 Recently, he participated at the Syntax Code & Craft Convention, exploring Functional Reactive Programming with Rx.JS/CycleJS.

-Joining Wilson as an instructor at the JRS Coding School is Trip Ottinger, who has more than 20 years of experience in the design, implementation, and consultation of custom business software solutions spanning multiple industries.
+Joining Wilson as an instructor is Trip Ottinger, who has more than 20 years of experience in the design, implementation, and consultation of custom business software solutions spanning multiple industries.
 Ottinger is a frequent presenter and guest speaker at technical conferences around the country as well as in classrooms and in e-learning formats.
 Earlier in his career, Ottinger was awarded the branded SQL Server presentation series within Microsoft’s Rocky Mountain District in Denver, CO.